Living in Lafayette LA A Complete Guide on What to Expect

 Is Lafayette, LA a Good Place to Live?

 Lafayette, LA has a population of 126,666 and is one of the best places to live in all of Lousiana!
 Once you become a resident of Lafayette, you'll be treated to a dense suburban feel with lots of restaurants and parks to visit.
 According to Niche.com, the public schools in this area are above average with a B ranking.
-The area is diverse, good for families, with a bustling nightlife!
+The area is diverse, with a bustling nightlife!

 is Lafayette, LA Expensive to Live in?